PhilMele/M3Project/README.md

 remove uncommented stuff (grants-available)
 Say that in addgrant and other models where therei s interger, the value is capped to -2,147,483,648 to 2,147,483,647.
 Adding superior numbers would cause a `400` error.
-To avoid getting the error, I added some javascript at the bottom of the page that checks and disbale submit button if the value is higher than it should. add design of if is false or if true for active grant Add logic to return user to login page if the get an error: but to do that I also need to add some logic to redirect authentcated user to dashboard if authenticated
+To avoid getting the error, I added some javascript at the bottom of the page that checks and disbale submit button if the value is higher than it should. add design of if is false or if true for active grant Add code for is_active (only did design) including granter dashboard add design for back button
-Add design for 500 error pages
-Add design for 404 error pages
-Add code for is_active (only did design) including granter dashboard add design for back button
 Explain why grants cant be deleted